mayankk2308/kryptonite/README.md

 ## System
 **Kryptonite** leverages [OpenCore](https://github.com/acidanthera/OpenCorePkg) with a heavily simplified configuration for native Macs to inject kernel/kext patches into macOS during boots.
 The patches themselves are implemented in a **kernel extension** named **Kryptonite** that leverages [Lilu](https://github.com/acidanthera/Lilu) which can patch kexts and processes in memory.

-You can control **Kryptonite**'s behavior using boot-args specified in the OpenCore **config.plist**.
+You can control **Kryptonite**'s behavior using boot-args specified in the OpenCore **config.plist** located in the `EFI/OC` folder on your bootloader disk.
 The kernel extension supports the following boot arguments:

 | Boot Arg | Description |
 | :----------------: | :------------ |